 - (3) Amounts reflect the grant date fair value of stock options in accordance with ASC 718.
 Grant date fair value is based on the Binary Option Pricing Model (American, call option) pricing model for use in valuing stock options.
-Assumptions used in the calculation of these amounts are shown in Note 10, "Equity Incentive Plan Stock Options," to our audited consolidated financial statements included in our 2012 Annual Report on Form 10-K, filed with the SEC on March 18, 2013 (File No. 814-00735). - (4) Mr. Cademartori will not continue as director following the Annual Meeting. - (5) Mr. Frieder resigned as a director effective February 29, 2012.
+Assumptions used in the calculation of these amounts are shown in Note 10, "Equity Incentive Plan Stock Options," to our audited consolidated financial statements included in our 2012 Annual Report on Form 10-K, filed with the SEC on March 18, 2013 (File No. 814-00735). - (4) Mr. Cademartori determined not to stand for re-election to the Board at the 2013 Annual Meeting of Stockholders. - (5) Mr. Ward was elected to the Board at the 2013 Annual Meeting of Stockholders.